vica781/Symphonic_Savvy/README.md

-I have tried to change my approach to the project and I have started with functional prototype of JavaScript code to make sure that the game works (I can select veapon, computer selects weapon, the score is displayed, adeded, etc.).
+I have tried to change my approach to the project and I have started with functional prototype of JavaScript code to make sure that the game works (I can select veapon, computer selects weapon, the score is displayed, updated and added, etc.).
 And then I have added layout and styling.

 [View the live project here.](https://vica781.github.io/Rock_Paper_Scissors_Lizard_Spock_PP2/)